PaulDash/Hyde/README.md

 Hyde started as a teaching and personal-site project, but it now has enough functionality to build real static sites with pages, collections, posts, layouts, Liquid templates, plugins, and cleaning/validation workflows.

-> No infringment is meant on the wonderful project that is Jekyll and on the great team that develops and supports it.
+> No infringment is meant on the wonderful project that is Jekyll and on its great team.

 ## Dependencies